noctuelles/noctuelles/README.md

 :wave: Welcome on my github profile !

-You can find all the project that i've done at 42 below. :arrow_down:
+You can find all the projects that i've done at 42 below. :arrow_down:

 You'll find tables with a brief description of every project.
 To learn more about a project, click on the project name : you'll be redirected to the github repository :file_folder: